Harvest planning calculator

 Harvest workflow and quick checks

-Plan around roughly 8.0 plants and 12 lb wet per day to stay inside the selected harvest window.
+Plan around roughly 8.0 plants and 12 lb/day wet per day to stay inside the selected harvest window.

 At the current assumptions, each worker needs to carry about 1.6 hours/day of harvest throughput, based on 2.5 wet lb/hr per worker.